 In light of this, here are three things leadership can do to get the most from their employees when they are in the office.

 First things first: address all health and safety concerns

 51% of employees cite concerns over health and safety as their biggest factor when considering a return to the office, while assurance of workplace cleanliness and sanitization is a must before stepping back into a cubicle.
-While posters reminding employees to wash their hands and company-wide emails assuring that each corner of the office is cleaned regularly are a good start, it’s essential to understand that some employees need a bit more to feel comfortable returning to the office.
+While posters reminding employees to wash their hands and company-wide emails assuring that each corner of the office is cleaned regularly are a good start, our brand-new solution Arc offers whole-room UVC disinfection as we understand how critical it is to recognize that some employees need a bit more to feel comfortable returning to the office.

 As an executive, here’s where to start: